Universal quantum control by non-Hermitian Hamiltonian: Introduction

-The rest part of this paper is structured as follows.
-In Sec.~\ref{general}, we introduce a general theoretical framework for solving the time-dependent Schr\"odinger equation of the finite-dimensional systems under an arbitrary non-Hermitian Hamiltonian.
-We find a sufficient condition to determine at least one universal nonadiabatic passage in both bra and ket spaces.
-Section~\ref{NonHermTwo} illustrates a general protocol to construct the passage for a paradigmatic two-level system.
-Section~\ref{NonHermThree} extends the protocol to the three-level system of $\Lambda$-type and demonstrate the clockwise and counterclockwise population transfers.
-The whole work is concluded in Sec.~\ref{conclusion}.
+The rest of this paper is structured as follows.
+In Sec.~\ref{general}, we introduce a general theoretical framework for solving the time-dependent Schr\"odinger equation of the finite-dimensional systems under an arbitrary biorthogonal Hamiltonian.
+The biorthogonal Hamiltonian can be triangularized in the ancillary picture and it suffices to activate at least one ancillary basis state as the useful universal passage in both bra and ket spaces.
+Section~\ref{NonHermTwo} exemplifies the passage-construction protocol for a paradigmatic two-level system.
+The robustness of passage can be enhanced by our correction mechanism.
+Section~\ref{NonHermThree} extends the protocol in a hybrid way to a three-level system and shows the chiral population transfer.
+In Sec.~\ref{conclusion}, we summarize the whole work.
+Appendix~\ref{dAlembert} briefly recalls the universal quantum control framework, in which the passage is analog to the virtual displacement in the D'Alembert principle.
 Appendix~\ref{appendix} shows the reduction from the triangularization of a non-Hermitian Hamiltonian to the diagonalization of a Hermitian Hamiltonian.